 Somewhere along the way toward an egalitarian society, we lost sight of the fact that women are different from men.
-Likewise, attention deficit disorder in women does not always look like ADD ADHD in men.
+Likewise, recognizing and diagnosing ADD in women isn't the same as it is for men.

 Applying male ADD symptoms like aggression and hyperactivity towards a female with ADD doesn't provide an accurate frame of reference for diagnosis.